 When I first saw the proposed rear elevation, my previous kitchen ideas basically got blown out of the water.
 I’d always imagined that we’d keep the existing window (or replace it with a better one of the same size) and have an L-shape kitchen with an island, but the architect proposed that we replace the kitchen window with a full sized glazed panel and I absolutely love this idea of tall glazed panels and doors along back of the house.
 (The door on the far right is where the utility room will be.)

-So this is how our floor plan is going to change to create our open plan kitchen-dining-living space, thanks to some big steel beams:
+So this is how we would like our floor plan to change to create our open plan kitchen-dining-living space, with the help of some big steel beams:

 The open plan space below, designed by ALL&NXTHING, has a very similar layout to what we would like to achieve.